Confidentiality instructions

 Work-related injury/illness cases

 Work-related injury, illness or accident cases may only be registered and processed in AU HR, Development and Work Environment.
-Merging or mixing of personnel cases and work-related injury/illness cases must not occur
+You may not merge or mix personnel cases and work-related injury/illness cases.

 Paper documents